imad-miftek/colormap-creator/README.md

 - Switch between "Color Stops" and "512 RGB Values" tabs to view detailed information
 - Each table shows the position, color, and RGB values

+## Troubleshooting

+If you encounter any issues:

+1. Check the browser console (F12) for error messages
+2. Try the simplified test page: [Test Page](https://imad-miftek.github.io/colormap-creator/test.html)
+3. See the troubleshooting guide: [How to Test](https://imad-miftek.github.io/colormap-creator/how-to-test.html)

 ## Technical Information